ziao-liu/ziao-liu.github.io/index.md

 <div class="columns" markdown="1">

 <div class="intro" markdown="1">
-I'm Ziao Liu (刘子奥), a third-year PhD student at Zhejiang University (ZJU).
+I'm Ziao Liu , a third-year PhD student at Zhejiang University (ZJU).
 I'm a member of the <a href='https://zjuidg.org'>ZJUIDG</a> Lab, co-supervised by Prof. {% include person person="Xiao Xie" %}, Prof. {% include person person="Hui Zhang" %}, and Prof. {% include person person="Yingcai Wu" %}.
 I received my bachelor's degree of Data Science and Big Data Technology at Chongqing Univeristy (CQU), where I was supervised by Prof. {% include person person="Haibo Hu" %} and was part of the CQU-VIVA Lab.

 My research focuses on data visualization and human-computer interaction (HCI) within the domain of sports.
 Currently, I am exploring the integration of large language models (LLMs) into sports analytics, particularly applying them in tactical and strategy analysis.